wp-plugins/very-simple-signup-form/readme.txt

 = Credits =
 Without the WordPress codex and help from the WordPress community I was not able to develop this plugin, so: thank you!

-I have used these scripts for developing the Very Simple Signup Form:
+I have used these tutorials for developing the Very Simple Signup Form:

 http://code.tutsplus.com/articles/creating-a-simple-contact-form-for-simple-needs--wp-27893

 http://code.tutsplus.com/articles/building-custom-wordpress-widgets--wp-25241

-These scripts are released under the GNU General Public License v3 or later
+These tutorials are released under the GNU General Public License v3 or later

 Enjoy,
 Guido